jgalfaro/mirrored-qbcrepgrid/README.md

-# Capacity Requirements of Quantum Repeater
+# Capacity Requirements in Networks of Quantum Repeaters and Terminals

 ### Michel Barbeau, Carleton University, School of Computer Science, Canada.